 ASP is a designated Enhanced Programming Facility (EPF).
 The purpose of the EPF is to create incentives for inmates, who based on their own behaviors and choices, are ready to take full advantage of programming opportunities.
 The EPF fosters an environment free from violence, illegal drugs and disruptive behavior, in which personal and California Department of Corrections and Rehabilitation (CDCR) goals can be more readily achieved.
 The EPF is defined as a voluntary setting in which inmates commit themselves to eminent respect, to excellence, and to cooperation in the achievement of program goals, in cooperation with the assigned staff who work to facilitate the achievement of these goals, within the framework of existing rules, regulations and procedures of the CDCR.

 Avenal prison was the first institution solicited by a local community.
 When it opened in 1987, it was the first all-new prison built in California in 20 years and was originally known as Kings County State Prison.
 On February 22, 1988, it was officially named Avenal State Prison.

-Rosemary Ndoh began her role as acting warden at Avenal State Prison in November 2015.
+Rosemary Ndoh been warden or acting warden at Avenal State Prison since November 2015.
 She has held multiple positions from 2002 to 2015 to include Chief Deputy Warden, Correctional Administrator, and Principal at ASP.
 Prior to working at ASP, she was the Assistant Principal at the Substance Abuse Treatment Facility from 1997 to 2002 and held a position as an Academic Teacher from 1993 to 1997 at Centinela State Prison.